 IMMUNO-COV™ white paper submitted for peer review.
-Additional details to come.
+Additional test details to come.

 WHITE PAPER: DEVELOPMENT + CLINICAL VALIDATION OF